Agile is a project management methodology that celebrates change, flexibility, small-scale iterations, and continuous learning.

 Also, Agile Scrum is mostly used in software development, whereas other Agile frameworks can be applied to other product and services creations.

 Agile and Scrum can be used separately but together their benefits multiply and deliver that much more value to the project teams.
+You can use these techniques along with team organization software increasing your productivity.
+And for teams working remotely, you can use remote collaboration solutions.

 Today we will dive deep into Agile Scrum project management, see how it works and learn why it became so popular.